Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Running Time Analysis of SMS-EMOA

-The proof idea of Theorem~2 is that all the solutions in the initial population belong to the inner part $S_{I}^*$ (in Eq.~\eqref{eq:SI}) of the Pareto set with probability $\Theta(1)$, and then SMS-EMOA requires $\Omega(n^k)$ expected number of generations to find the two extreme Pareto optimal solutions $1^n$ and $0^n$. \begin{proof}[Proof of Theorem~2] Let $G$ denote the event that all the solutions in the initial population belong to $S_I^*$, i.e., for any solution $\bmx$ in the initial population, $k\le |\bmx|_1\le n-k$.
-We first show that event $G$ happens with probability $1-o(1)$.
+The proof idea of Theorem~\ref{thm:sms-lower-ojzj} is that all the solutions in the initial population belong to the inner part $S_{I}^*$ (in Eq.~\eqref{eq:SI}) of the Pareto set with probability $\Theta(1)$, and then SMS-EMOA requires $\Omega(n^k)$ expected number of generations to find the two extreme Pareto optimal solutions $1^n$ and $0^n$. \begin{theorem} For SMS-EMOA solving \ojzj\ with $n-2k=\Omega(n)$, if using a population size $\mu$ such that $\mu=poly(n)$, then the expected number of generations for finding the Pareto front is $\Omega(n^k)$. \end{theorem} \begin{myproofd} Let $A$ denote the event that all the solutions in the initial population belong to $S_I^*$, i.e., for any solution $\bmx$ in the initial population, $k\le |\bmx|_1\le n-k$.
+We first show that event $A$ happens with probability $1-e^{-\Omega(n)}$.
 For an initial solution $\bmy$, it is generated uniformly at random, i.e., each bit in $\bmy$ can be 1 or 0 with probability $1/2$, respectively.
 Thus, the expected number of 1-bits in $\bmy$ is exactly $n/2$.
-By Hoeffding's inequality and the condition $n-2k=\Theta(n)$ of the theorem, we have Then, we can derive that
+By Hoeffding's inequality and the condition $n-2k=\Omega(n)$ of the theorem, we have Then, we can derive that

-where the last inequality holds by Bernoulli’s inequality, and the equality holds by the condition $\mu = poly(n)$.
+where the last inequality holds by Bernoulli's inequality, and the equality holds by the condition $\mu = poly(n)$.

-Next we show that given event $G$, the expected number of generations for finding the whole Pareto front is at least $n^k$.
-Starting from the initial population, if a solution $\bmx$ with $1\le |\bmx|_1\le k-1$ or $n-k+1\le |\bmx|_1\le n-1$ is generated in some generation, it must be deleted because it is dominated by any of the solutions in the current population.
+Next we show that given event $A$, the expected number of generations for finding the whole Pareto front is at least $n^k$.
+Starting from the initial population, if a solution $\bmx$ with $1\le |\bmx|_1\le k-1$ or $n-k+1\le |\bmx|_1\le n-1$ is generated in some generation, it will be deleted because it is dominated by all solutions in the current population.
 Thus, the extreme solution $1^n$ can only be generated by selecting a solution in $S_I^*$ and flipping all the 0-bits, whose probability is at most $1/n^k$.
 Thus, the expected number of generations for finding $1^n$ is at least $n^k$.

-Combining the above analyses, the expected number of generations for finding the whole Pareto front is at least $(1-o(1))\cdot n^k=\Omega(n^k)$. \end{proof}
+Combining the above analyses, the expected number of generations for finding the whole Pareto front is at least $(1-e^{-\Omega(n)})\cdot n^k=\Omega(n^k)$. \end{myproofd}